-As we’ve seen recently following Hurricane Harvey in Houston, or during the wildfires that swept through Los Angeles in December of 2017, drones can be incredibly helpful in an emergency—drones allow you to fly into a collapsed building, off the side of a cliff, or over a smoldering fire to locate survivors after a disaster, so you can target your rescue efforts where they’re most needed.
+As we’ve seen over the last few years, following Hurricanes, or during the wildfires that have swept through California, drones can be incredibly helpful in an emergency—drones allow you to fly into a collapsed building, off the side of a cliff, or over a smoldering fire to locate survivors after a disaster, so you can target your rescue efforts where they’re most needed.

 The FAA’s FAQ on waivers was recently updated to read: